 The difference between sensation and perception is that sensation is a physical feeling or perception from something that comes into contact with the body; something sensed while perception is conscious understanding of something.(Remember – “conscious” refers to the use of verbal language to “process” information: “to be conscious” is to think verbally, which is different than “visual thinking” in images, which is intuitive – unconscious.)

 Organization, identification, and interpretation of sensory information; Conscious understanding of something.
 Vision (ability ); Acuity (cognition ) That which is detected by the five senses; not necessarily understood (imagine looking through fog, trying to understand if you see a small dog or a cat); also that which is detected within consciousness as a thought, intuition, deduction, etc.

 At this point, I was fed up with WikiDiff’s bizarre presentation: A good example of why one should be wary of “info” on the Internet.

 “Emotion is any conscious experience characterized by intense mental activity and a high degree of pleasure or displeasure.
 Scientific discourse has drifted to other meanings and there is no consensus on a definition.”

 “Emotion. … Based on discoveries made through neural mapping of the limbic system, the neurobiological explanation of human emotion is that emotion is a pleasant or unpleasant mental state organized in the limbic system of the mammalian brain.”

-Let’s see what the “helping caring fixing” industry has to say, since it is the self-appointed authority on emotion and all matters human.
+Let’s see what the “helping caring fixing” industry has to say, since it is the self-appointed authority on emotion.